trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 6. Go to your IDE and Open Terminal

 7. Navigate to the directory where the installer has been downloaded (normally it  should be your C: drive or D: drive) and confirm the file is present.
-Now, let’s take an example: install TWS API Python
+Now, letÃ¢â‚¬â„¢s take an example: install TWS API Python

     **$** ***cd ~/TWS API/source/pythonclient***
      **$** ***python3 setup.py install***